A75 autoroute: The route

 In May 2007, construction started on the final section of the A75, a connection from Pézenas to the A9 autoroute a kilometre or so east of the previous Béziers east intersection 35.
 The route to the south of the present D609 Pézenas-Béziers road bypassing Valros opened in February 2009.
 Further sections opened in spring 2010.
 The final section, a gap between Valros and Servian, was completed in December 2010.
 According to Serge Cuculière, construction operations manager, the delay was due to difficulties encountered on the section ("Les difficultés recontrées sur la section exigent un temps de réalisation plus important").

+Village étape

+The Autoroute is served by the following four Village étapes, Aumont-Aubrac, La Canourgue, Le Caylar and Massiac.